Why Agile will never be a project management framework

 - Agile is a product development approach and Agile itself is not even a method – it is a set of values and principles.
 But, it is very hard to sell values and principles – hence the birth of many “Agile” methods.

-- If you invent a whole new language to describe things you are already doing and pretend they are new (1), you have the basis of selling something different and you create fear in people as if they don’t know the new language, they feel vulnerable.
+- If you invent a whole new language to describe things you are already doing and pretend they are new, (2) you have the basis of selling something different and you create fear in people as if they don’t know the new language, they feel vulnerable.
+You have then created the perfect conditions for a whole new generation of certifications and the revenues these create.

-- Anything “non-Agile” is automatically smeared as “command and control” or “traditional”.
-This could not be further from the truth and is either dishonest or born of ignorance.
+- Anything “non-Agile” is frequently smeared as “command and control” or “traditional”.
+This could not be further from the truth and is either dishonest or born of a limited understanding of non-“Agile” approaches.

 - In Agile, scope is the biggest variable.
 On many projects, regardless of product development method, this simply cannot be true.

-- In Scrum, only the Product Owner is accountable for the projects’ success – the team is not.
-Remarkable.
-Truly remarkable.
-In Scrum, for example, there is a total refusal to accept accountability around development teams, stating: “transparency creates accountability”.
-Transparency is a great thing but this statement is utter nonsense.
-Teams without accountability are of very very limited use.
-Also, accountability is not command-and-control.
-Accountability is fundamental to teams being successful and can be generated in many positive ways.
+- In Scrum, only the Product Owner is accountable for the projects’ success.
+In Scrum there is a refusal to accept any individual accountability apart from the Product Owner, stating: “transparency creates accountability”.
+Transparency is a great thing but teams without accountability are of very limited use.
+Also, accountability is not command-and-control and it can be generated in many positive ways.

 - Failure to accept or even use the words “manager” or “leader”.
 This is dogma of the most damaging kind.

-- Saying Agile can be applied to any project is like saying anyone alive of any age can win any Olympic gold medal at the next games.
+- Saying Agile can be applied to any project is like saying any person alive of any age can win an Olympic gold medal at the next games.
 There are some staggering examples out there.
 There are some projects where sequential incremental delivery is never going to be possible or applicable.
 The Manifesto is called “Manifesto for Agile Software Development” for a reason.

 - It is not an either/or choice when deciding how best to deliver projects (i.e. whether to have project management or Agile) – we often need both, working together.
 Agile was never intended to be a project management framework (or method).
-It does not address large parts of managing projects.
+It does not address large parts of managing projects, especially areas like integration and dealing with dependencies.

 - The world of, or the word “project” are not going to go away, despite this being the desire of some people.